mbucchia/_ARCHIVE_XR_APILAYER_NOVENDOR_hand_to_controller/README.md

 1. Go to the folder where the API layer is installed.
 For example: `C:\Program Files\OpenXR-API-Layers`.

-2. Run the script `Uninstall-XR_APILAYER_NOVENDOR_hand_to_controller.ps1`.
+2. Run the script `Uninstall-XR_APILAYER_NOVENDOR_hand_to_controller.ps1` by right-clicking on the file, then choosing "Run with PowerShell".
 You will be prompted for elevation (running as Administrator).

 3. (Optional) Start the OpenXR Developer Tools for Windows Mixed Reality, under the *System Status* tab, scroll down to *API Layers*.
 There should be no layer named `XR_APILAYER_NOVENDOR_hand_to_controller`.

 ## App configuration

+NOTE TO Microsoft Flight Simulator 2020 USERS: The ZIP archive already contains a configuration file (`FS2020.cfg`) for Flight Simulator 2020!
+Just copy the file as part of Setup step 2) above!

+In order to enable the software for a given application (eg: Microsoft Flight Simulator 2020 aka MSFS2020), a configuration file must be present for this application.

-1. First, retrieve the name that the application passes to OpenXR.
-In order to do that, run the application while the API layer is enabled.
+1. Each application registers itself with a name.
+The first step is to retrieve the name that the application passes to OpenXR.
+In order to do that, follow the setup instructions above to install the software, then run the application you wish to enable NIS scaling for.
+In this example, we start MSFS2020.

 2. Locate the log file for the layer.
 It will typically be `%LocalAppData%\XR_APILAYER_NOVENDOR_hand_to_controller.log`.

-3. In the log file, search for the first line saying "Could not load config for ...":
+3. In the log file, search for the first line saying "Could not load config for ...".
+The name specified on this line is the application name:

 ```
 dllHome is "C:\Program Files\OpenXR-API-Layers"